 Personal trainers assist people with the development and execution of personalized exercise programs.
 In this career, you will work one-on-one with your clients to create exercise routines that meet their fitness needs.
 Many personal trainers work in fitness centers or health clubs where exercise facilities are readily available.
 Although a college degree is not necessarily required to become a personal trainer, most fitness facilities require trainers to at least hold certifications.
 A bachelor's degree in sports medicine can boost a personal trainer's credibility and chances for advancement.

-According to the U.S. Bureau of Labor Statistics (BLS) in 2012, the number of jobs available for fitness workers, including personal trainers, was expected to increase by 13% between 2012 and 2022 (www.bls.gov).
-The BLS stated that this was due to more people and businesses investing in health and fitness.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs available for fitness workers, including personal trainers, is expected to increase by 8% between 2014 and 2024 (www.bls.gov).
+The BLS states that this is due to more people and businesses investing in health and fitness.

 As an athletic trainer, you will work with coaches, team physicians and physical therapists to treat and prevent sports-related injuries in high school, college, or professional athletes.
 An accredited undergraduate degree is required to sit for the certification examination, which is administered by the National Athletic Trainers' Association (NATA).
 Most states require licensure to become an athletic trainer.
-The BLS reported in 2012 that employment for athletic trainers was expected to grow 21% between that year and 2022.
+The BLS reported that employment for athletic trainers was expected to grow 21% between 2014 and 2024.